 Membership

-There are currently about 480 members of the Lundy Field Society, mostly in Britain but with others around the world.
+There are currently over 600 members of the Lundy Field Society, mostly in Britain but with others around the world.
 The society meets annually at its AGM which is usually held in Crediton, near Exeter, at the beginning of March.
 As well as society business there are talks on recent work on the island and an opportunity to meet other members.

 Members often also meet on the island.